 It might still be possible to import, even with restrictions.
 Customs is less efficient, depending on your location, and might not even check your package.
 Order smaller quantities e.g. 1.5 month supply, and make sure to always order the next 1.5 month supply a few weeks before your current supply will run out.
 You can ask your supplier to package it as discretely as possible, and use a generic description on the package contents when shipping (i.e. not HRT or pharmaceuticals).
 QHI is good at that, but inhouse might be too (make sure they are discrete about packaging).

 In Portugal, it is possible to purchase estradiol over the counter at some pharmacies.
 Look around.
-We’re not sure exactly what brand or type, or whether it can be taken sublingually or buccal method, etc, but this can be a legitimate way to get estradiol without a prescription in Portugal.
+We’re not sure exactly what brand or type, but this can be a legitimate way to get estradiol without a prescription in Portugal.

 Spironolactone is not available OTC in Portugal.
 You have to get it prescribed or buy it on the internet.